DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 # KIT-CERT Checklist for Linux Forensics

+This document outlines [our](https://www.cert.kit.edu) initial actions to investigate a potentially compromised Linux system.
+It assumes that the reader has a good technical understanding of how Linux systems work.
+This is basically a copy/paste list of things to do in a certain order.

+Make sure you understand each action point before you reenact it..

 ## Preliminary Considerations

 Forensic investigations of computer hardware is usually divided in two phases: online forensics (analysis of the running system) and offline forensics (examination of the permanent storage).

-This document's primary focus is the first phase (online forensics).
+This document's primary focus is the data gathering aspect of the first phase.
 We assume that the reader has root access to the compromised machine.

 ## Find a proper place to store your findings